Our Team

 Team Leader, Access and Infrastructure

-Richard joined the Partnership in February 2018.
+Richard joined the charity in February 2018.
 He has significant practical expertise in youth and community engagement, volunteering, regeneration and access.
 With extensive experience in local government, the charity and private sector's, creating innovative partnerships and managing projects, Richard is focussed on finding ways to encouraging more people to visit and enjoy the Bay by foot or bicycle.

 Claire Bradshaw